Traumatic Brain Injuries in Personal Injury Cases

 - Cannot recognize people or disoriented to place

 - Slurred speech

 “Be certain that your funding company has the financial horsepower.
 If the company doesn’t have significant finances, they could run out of money for you,” Kinberger says.

-In TBI cases, HMR Funding can purchase the medical receivables, covering the cost of:
+In TBI cases, HMR Funding may purchase the medical receivables, covering the cost of:

 - Reports from a neuropsychologist, neuropsychiatrist, behavior analyst, vocational assessments, and catastrophic life care plans.

 - The qualification of quality of life losses and loss of consortium.